Subscribe for our FREE 30 minute meals book!

 Key Ingredients & Substitutions

 Blueberries.
-With this gluten free blueberry crisp, you can use fresh or frozen blueberries.
-I love wild blueberries, which you can usually only find fresh in the summer, so I usually opt for frozen.
-Just be sure to use a bit more thickener in the filling if using frozen berries.
+I love wild blueberries, which you can usually only find fresh in the summer, so I usually opt for frozen if I want to go the wild berry route.
+Just be sure to use a bit more starch in the filling if using frozen berries.

 Oats.
 I like using half rolled oats and half quick oats, though you can use all of one or the other if that’s all you have on hand.
 I don’t recommend making this recipe without oats as it’s the star ingredient in the crumble!